(Last updated on August 5, 2024.)

 Chord

-Notes in a chord are placed from left to right in order of note’s pitches in vertical writing, from bottom to top in horizontal writing.
+Notes in a chord are placed from left to right in the order of note’s pitches in vertical measure direction, from bottom to top in horizontal measure direction.

-Although shakuhachi is a monophonic instrument, JapoScore renders chord notes in the same way as in Koto_Seiha (v.3.4.7~).
+Although shakuhachi is a monophonic instrument, JapoScore renders chord notes in the same way as in Koto_Seiha.

-Kan/Otsu instruction marks are attached by comparing sucessive two chords.
-Comparisons are done between the same level notes, where level is the order from the lowest note.
+Kan/Otsu instruction marks are generated by comparing successive two chords.
+Comparisons are done between the same level notes, where the level is the order from the lowest note.
 If there is no corresponding level note in the preceding chord, the highest level note is used for comparison.

 (Hint) Shakuhachi chorus using chords for polyphony.